Korean hare

-The Korean hare (Lepus coreanus) is a species of hare native to the Korean Peninsula and adjoining parts of northeastern China.
+The Korean hare (Lepus coreanus) (멧토끼, 산토끼; 高丽兎 (gāolí tù)) is a species of hare native to the Korean Peninsula and adjoining parts of northeastern China.
 The Korean hare inhabits diverse habitats within its range, from remote mountain forests to cultivated land.
 Fur colour varies slightly among individuals, but is generally some shade of liver brown.

 Description

 An adult Korean hare weighs 2.1–2.6 kg and has a body length of 45–54 cm.
 The tail is typically 2–5 cm in length, and the ears are 7.6–8.3 cm long.

 Taxonomy

 The Korean hare was first described by Thomas in 1892.
 Five other species of hare in the genus Lepus occur in eastern Asia: the Chinese hare (L. sinensis), the mountain hare (L. timidus), the Manchurian hare (L. mandshuricus), the Japanese hare (L. brachyurus) and the brown hare (L. capensis).
 In 1974, the Korean hare was considered to be a subspecies of L. brachyurus and in 1978, a subspecies of L. sinensis, however, a study of mtDNA published in 2010 showed that the Korean hare is a valid species (L. coreanus).